ivnepo1/RateLimitingAPI/README.md

 7. Run the project by running the following command: `dotnet run`

 ## Assumptions
-GET /random - > means the endpoint must have the **last** part of the URL and not be the whole URL (localhost:5000/random vs localhost:5000/api/something/more/random)
+- GET /random - > means the endpoint must have the **last** part of the URL and not be the whole URL (localhost:5000/random vs localhost:5000/api/something/more/random)
-HTTP Basic Auth - > No credential/password policy is needed as long as Basic Auth is implemented (implemented first but then moved to JWT)
+- HTTP Basic Auth - > No credential/password policy is needed as long as Basic Auth is implemented (implemented first but then moved to JWT)
-JWT Token - > no specific or strict requirement as long as it is implemented; login endpoint set to use basic auth Client can be identified with numbers and have individual rate limits - > not implemented Returned object is simply JSON object with key-pair of "random" and base64 encoded string *Extend the API with an Admin endpoint that can reset and/or modify the rate limit for a client.* -> this does **not** include the time window (10 seconds) and only the limit of bytes
+- JWT Token - > no specific or strict requirement as long as it is implemented; login endpoint set to use basic auth
+- Client can be identified with numbers and have individual rate limits - > not implemented
+- Returned object is simply JSON object with key-pair of "random" and base64 encoded string
+- *Extend the API with an Admin endpoint that can reset and/or modify the rate limit for a client.* -> this does **not** include the time window (10 seconds) and only the limit of bytes
-Client = ClientID = Username
+- Client = ClientID = Username

 ## Features
 - Extend the API with an Admin endpoint that can reset and/or modify the rate limit for a client.
 - Limit can go up to 1048576 and as low as 100
-- Postman Collection included for testing - endpoint is set to http://localhost:8888/api/random
+- Postman Collection included for testing -
+- Domain, Port and URL is set to http://localhost:8888/api/random
 - Endpoints are the following:
-   - 'api/random'
+   - GET api/random
-   - 'api/random/limit'
+   - POST api/random/limit
-   - 'api/random/reset'
+   - POST api/random/reset
-   - 'api/random/login'
+   - POST api/random/login
 - Postman Collection included to import used API calls

 ## Notes